 - 1. Part-time status students are responsible for any comprehensive fees that are associated with individual classes, and which include the standard fee for school photos.
 However, the charged comprehensive fees do not include school/class events or the yearbook fees. - 2.
 Course requests will be considered based on availability after full-time students have been scheduled. - 3.
 Students are strongly encouraged to enroll in back-to-back classes. - 4.
 Students must be picked up promptly at the end of each class as no supervision will be provided beyond class time. - 5.
 Students may participate in all spiritual activities and must attend chapels. - 6.
-Students may not participate in class trips or overnight trips unless the trip is directly connected to the academic class in which they are enrolled.

-- 7. If a student is going on an overnight Junior High trip, a parent must be able to attend with his/her child. - 8.
-Part-time students do not receive a Redlands Adventist Academy diploma (8th or 12th grade); nor do they participate in the class banquets or graduation ceremonies.
+Students may not participate in class trips or overnight trips unless the trip is directly connected to the academic class in which they are enrolled. - 7.
+High School students may enroll in a maximum of two (2) academic classes per semester.
+To participate in a CIF sport, a student must enroll as a full-time student. - 8.
+If a student is going on an overnight Middle School trip, a parent must be able to attend with his/her child. - 9.
+Part-time students do not receive a Redlands Adventist Academy diploma (8th or 12th grade); nor do they participate in the class banquets or graduation ceremonies. - 10.
+Part-time students are not eligible for academic or sports awards.